slavenf/sfl-library/README.md

 This is header-only C++11 library that offers several new or less-known containers:

   * [`small_vector`](doc/small_vector.md)
+    * A sequence container similar to `std::vector` that internally holds statically allocated small amount of memory to avoid dynamic memory allocation and deallocation if the number of elements is small.
   * [`small_flat_set`](doc/small_flat_set.md)
   * [`small_flat_map`](doc/small_flat_map.md)
   * [`small_flat_multiset`](doc/small_flat_multiset.md)